 - The client knows what to expect and how to expect it.

 - The contractor knows exactly what to deliver.

 As a result, there’s a greater focus on planning and pre-construction.
 Which means a decreased chance of rework and encountering stepbacks during execution.

-So, quality means an improvement of time, budget and resources.
+So, quality means an improvement in budget, time, and resources.

-This has been verified by a study by McGraw Hill Construction, that says that 84% of lean practitioners have experienced higher quality projects.
+This has been verified by a study by McGraw Hill Construction, which says that 84% of lean practitioners have experienced higher-quality projects.

 2. Real-time Access To Relevant Information